vokimon/markdown-customblocks/README.md

 The line starting with `:::` is the _headline_.
 It specifies, first, the block type (`mytype`) followed by a set of _values_.
-Such values can be either single worded or quoted.
+Such values can be either single worded or multi word by quoting them.

 Also some values may explicit a target parameter with a _key_.
+From the available block parameters, key values are set first, and then the remaining unset parameters are filled by position.

-After the _headline_, several lines of indented _content_ may follow, and the block ends at the very first line back to the previous indentation.
+After the _headline_, several lines of indented _content_ may follow.
+The content ends with the very first non-emtpy line back on the previous indentation.
-Emtpy lines are included and there is no need of an empty line to end the block.

-> By using indentation you don't need a closing tag,
-> but if you miss it, you might place a closing `:::` at the same
-> level of the headline.

 A block type may interpret the content as markdown as well.
 So you can have nested blocks by adding extra indentation.